 We’d all like our kids to thrive in academics, the arts, sports and citizenship.
 Here’s another item to add to our wish list for their success: friendship.
 According to the American Academy of Pediatrics (AAP), those early social bonds are highly important.

 “Friends help define personality and independence.
-Friendships teach young people how to deal with their own complex feelings and those of others,” the AAP says on its Healthy Kids website.
+Friendships teach young people how to deal with their own complex feelings and those of others,” the AAP says on its Healthy Children website.
 With friends, kids also learn to trust, explore who they are and begin to build a sense of security apart from their families, according to the AAP.

 Interacting with other kids and making social connections come naturally to many children.
 But for others, forming those friendships can be a challenge.